hiking clothes

 This is the ability of a fabric to both repel the rain, and also allow your sweat to evaporate.
 A fisherman’s waxed jacket, for example, will repel the elements extremely well, but all the sweaty goodness building up inside will remain there.

 And if you’re hiking, you’ll eventually start to sweat no matter what the conditions.
 Without a breathable fabric that allows that sweat to evaporate, you’ll get chilly very quickly as soon as you stop walking.
 That’s clearly not ideal in very cold conditions.
-See note above for cotton and the risk of hypothermia.

 Breathability Rating

 All hiking jackets are given a breathability rating, directly related to the fabric they’re made from.
-You can use this to gauge how much your body will be able to breath inside your jacket.
+You can use this to gauge how much your body will be able to breathe inside your jacket.
 How is this measured?
 There are two numbers involved.

-The first you’ve already met.
-HH – the Hydrostatic Head rating.
-The higher the HH number, the more waterproof the fabric.
-The second number is a measure of how breathable the fabric is.
+2. How breathable the fabric is: The second number is a measure of how breathable the fabric is.
 This is normally expressed in terms of how many grams (g) of water vapor can pass through a square meter (m2) of the fabric from the inside to the outside in a 24-hour period.
 In the case of a 20k (20,000 g) fabric, this would be 20,000 grams.
 The larger the number, the more breathable the fabric.
+A breathability rating of 5,000 – 10,000g/m2 for regular everyday wear, but for serious hiking, you’d want a rating that is at least 15,000g/m2 if not more!

 Pit Zips